 Genius is 1% inspiration and 99% perspiration, right?
 You create the perfect design for a social media or digital marketing campaign, and then comes the repetitious work of recreating the same image in a bajillion different sizes.
-You've had your head in the clouds and now you're just slogging through the grunt work.

 *Record scratch* Freeze frame.

 Yep, that's you.
 Before you started using PicMonkey's Smart Resize.